77Vincent/vinslider/README.md

 > When under carousel mode, this determines how many items will be shown within one row.

-> *NOTE: If no value is specified the value will be 2 by default, or if the value is greater than the total amount of items, the controller will be hidden*.
+> *NOTE: If no value is given then it will be set to 2 by default, or if the value is greater than the total amount of items, the controller will be hidden*.

 ### duration : Number
 > How much time each slide stays **(Default: 5000, mini second)**.